ludifu/SunGather/REFERENCE.md

 model compatibility and level.

-An example POST call via `curl` made from `localhost` to set the `soc-reserve` register to 14:
+An example POST call via `curl` made from `localhost` to set the `soc-reserve` register to 14%:

 ```
 curl -s -X POST 'http://0.0.0.0:8888/registers' --data '{ "soc_reserve" : 14 }' | jq
 ```

 This call assumes the port is configured to 8888.
 The call will return a json structure indicating the effective addresses and values written to the inverter.
 (Piping to `jq` can be omitted, this is not part of the call, just for visualization of the result.)

 > [!CAUTION]
 > Enabling the web server is a significant security risk!
 There is no
 > authentication / authorization.
 Before enabling this server make sure you
 > understand the security risks this imposes!

+Securing the server should involve infrastructure changes like a firewall and areverse proxy setup with a full blown HTTP server like Apache or nginx.
+Adding the required level of security is not in scope of this implementation.

+> [!NOTE]
+> Why provide another way to manipulate holding registers as part of a
+> monitoring tool?
+There are many ways to configure a Sungrow inverter which
+> are suitable for the most users.
+Some solutions are discussion below
+> providing their respective strengths and weaknesses.

+Sungrow provides a smartphone app and the integrated Webserver of the WiNet-Dongles mainly for initial setup.
+These are limited to local access and do not provide access to all parameters at least for the end user.

+The **iSolarCloud application** may be the easiest solution: It allows remote changes and it is at least intended to be end user friendly.
+Full access to most settings is possible although it requires a separate installer account as a workaround.
+One huge downside is that it forces a user to give full network access to the inverter and let Sungrow and who else access the installation as well.
+Sungrow has in the past provided firmware updates without asking and even prior announcement and users experienced broken functionalities of their installations afterwards.
+Not every owner of an inverter may want to accept this risk.

+Another possibility is a **Home Assistant** installation with automations.
+This is quite easy to use once the required automations have been created.
+It can be made available for remote operation without delegating any security to third party cloud applications.
+Depending on the Sungrow integration it may be quite limited in terms of available registers for monitoring or configuring.
+And for users not interested home automation it is probably too big of a tool.

+Finally for the tech savvy the most obvious solution is using a command line tool like `mbpoll` to directly communicate with an inverter.
+This requires solid understanding of Unix shells iand the m,odbus protocol.
+Secure remote operation requires the skills of an experienced network engineer.
+Also is requires detailed knowledge of the Sungrow specifications, the register addresses and the value mappings for specific registers.

+SunGathereEvo fills a rather small gap: Without solid understanding of how to secure it for remote operation it is limited to local operation and in its current state it requires using a shell as well.
+However it has advantages over using `mbpoll`: Manipulating registers abstracts from the addresses and can be done using the register names know from SunGatherEvo.
+Also target values are provided in the same format as delivered as output of SunGatherEvo: If SunGatherevo reports a feature as "Enabled" or "Disabled" it can be changed using these values as well - instead of providing values like 0x55 or 0xAA.

 ## Section exports